Money Saving Rental Tips

 - Parking Space

-Be sure that your price includes all state taxes and fees.
+Make sure your quoted fee includes all state taxes and fees.

-Cancelling your Rental property
+Cancelling your Vacation Property

 During your Stay

-- Be certain that you've packed everything.
+- Make sure that you've packed everything.
 Inspect drawers, bath cabinets and cabinets.

 - Be sure to walk through the rental home one last time and look for damages.
 We advise walking through with the rental manager whenever feasible (often this isn't possible)..
 If the property owner is not available, remember to take photos of the property to record its condition.